How Prevost Law Firm Helped One Family Erase Over $73K in Solar Debt

 Sadly, Bart and Diana’s experience isn’t unique.
 Across the country, homeowners are targeted by solar companies and financing platforms that often leave them with incomplete projects, misleading contracts, and financial obligations they never should have accepted.

-At Prevost Law Firm, we specialize in handling exactly these kinds of complex solar panel disputes.
+At Prevost Law Firm, we handle many of these kinds of complex solar panel disputes.
 We know the tactics these companies use, and we know how to fight back.

 If you or someone you know is facing a similar situation with a solar panel loan or installation problem, don’t wait.
 Contact Prevost Law Firm today for a free case evaluation.
 Like Bart and Diana, you don’t have to face this battle alone.